-There are a few major benefits to earning that sought-after “position zero” in a SERP, especially if it’s for one of your top keywords.
-Some of those benefits include:
+There are several major benefits to earning that sought-after position zero—especially for one of your top keywords.

 - Gaining more organic website traffic

-- Building credibility for your brand
+- Building credibility around your brand

-There are several different kinds of featured snippets you can aim for, depending on the keyword or key phrase for which you’re attempting to rank.
+There are several different kinds of featured snippets you can aim for, depending on the keyword for which you’re attempting to rank.

 - Ordered and unordered lists